algofoogle/raybox-zero/doc/EWSPEC.md

 ![top_ew_algofoogle in middle of Caravel user project area](./0169-at13-upw-gds.png)

-## TODO

-*   Include questions for Matt e.g. those planned for the group call (**note to self**: in Journal 0166).
-*   Inform everyone that my intended repo branch for everything in *all repos* is `ew` and not `main` or anything else.
-This includes for `raybox-zero-caravel`
-*   Update GitHub links to correct commits.

 ## Questions

+1. Can our designs *simply share* digital *inputs* such that they don't need a mux? i.e. my design needs up to 3 digital inputs, and so does Ellen's, so can those drive both of our designs simultaneously, especially since our designs are otherwise independent?
+1. Does Matt feel my use of LAs and reset lock would pose any problems?
-*   Because my design needs to be close to `user_clock2` AND IO pads, would it be better for me to use pads that are [nearer the bottom-right](https://caravel-harness.readthedocs.io/en/latest/supplementary-figures.html#die-voltage-clamp-arrangement)? i.e. 8..16.
+2. Because my design needs to be close to `user_clock2` AND IO pads, would it be better for me to use pads that are [nearer the bottom-right](https://caravel-harness.readthedocs.io/en/latest/supplementary-figures.html#die-voltage-clamp-arrangement)? i.e. 8..16.
 Otherwise, should I create a macro that helps with buffering and routing?
-*   Can our designs *simply share* digital *inputs* such that they don't need a mux? i.e. my design needs up to 3 digital inputs, and so does Ellen's, so can those drive both of our designs simultaneously, especially since our designs are otherwise independent?
+3. Is it OK how I've done pin ordering to try and match LAs and IOs (and esp `user_clock2`) a bit better?
+Should I plan to reharden my macro depending on where it gets placed, or if there is any change in the IOs we're all using?
-*   Is it possible to make the SoC single-step `user_clock2` in order to run tests/diagnostics?
+5. Is it possible to make the SoC single-step `user_clock2` in order to run tests/diagnostics?
-*   Can Anton use any/all of the 3 user_project_wrapper's `user_irq`s?
-Are they always masked **out** by default (i.e. disabled by VexRiscv, and need to be explicitly enabled by firmware), or is there a risk they'll start interrupting the SoC all over the place immediately from power-on?
+6. What's the likelihood that the SoC just won't work at all on every chip, e.g. won't run firmware?
+7. Is it bad that I've used mpw-8c caravel_user_project and OpenLane (Dec 2022)?
+This includes precheck.
+8. Antenna violations listed in `logs/signoff/*-antenna.log` that exceed 2x ratio: Are they real if not reported elsewhere?
+I've been getting about a 2.2x excess at times, though sometimes as high as 5x... yet they don't get reported as a warning or error.

+## Things I would still like to do

+1. Write `SNIPPET3_ShareMuxIO.v` if I/O muxing is possible, to get 2 extra outputs.
+2. Do a few other minor improvements to my core `tt_ew_algofoogle` design; doable by end of Nov 2nd.

 ## Full list of macro pins